ak45akash/next-car-wash/README.md

 4. Run the SQL script in `supabase/schema.sql` from the Supabase SQL Editor

 For complete setup instructions, refer to `SUPABASE_SETUP.md`.

+### Storage Setup

+This application uses Supabase Storage to store service images:

+1. Create a storage bucket named `car-images` in your Supabase dashboard
+2. Configure bucket policies to allow public reading and authenticated writing
+3. See `SUPABASE_SETUP.md` for detailed instructions on setting up storage

 ### Deployment